Hospital Staff Community Garden and the Growing Compassion Garden

 For more information or if you have questions please contact the Community Garden Coordinator: Rozelle Copeland (Rozelle.Copeland@stjoeshealth.org)

-Intro to Gardening Training (optional): Date TBD.
-This class is for the those new to gardening who are looking for information on how to get started.
-Rozelle Copeland, the Garden Coordinator, will cover a variety of topics, including: heirloom vs. hybrid, what to expect, figuring out what and how much to plant, how to plant, and tips for tomatoes.
+This class is for the new gardener who is looking for information on how to get started.
+Rozelle Copeland, the Garden Coordinator, will cover a variety of topics including: